gohy907/nvim/README.md

 git clone https://github.com/gohy907/nvim ~/.config/nvim && nvim
 ```

-After lazy.nvim installs all plugins, wait for treesitter to finish installation of parsers and use `:MasonInstallAll` command
+After lazy.nvim installs all plugins, wait for treesitter to install all plugins and mason.nvim to install all LSPs
+You should see `[mason-lspconfig.nvim] clangd was successfully installed` in command line when it's all done

+To install .cpp debugger run `:MasonInstall codelldb` and wait for mason.nvim to install it
+To install .cs debugger run `:MasonInstall netcoredbg` and wait for mason.nvim to install it

 After mason.nvim finishes with that, reopen Neovim and you are ready to go!